jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 Clauses are like command definitions inside another command.

-Even when a clause is an execution, it is also a command definition.
-Command definitions are created permanently, so clauses are created permanently too, as well as clauses inside other clauses.
+Even when a clause is an execution, it is also like a command definition.
+Command definitions might be created permanently, so clauses might be created permanently too, as well as clauses inside other clauses.
 Active clauses have added behavior compared to other sub-commands (command calls).
 They are like command definitions inside another command.
 An active clause’s private data is already created.
 Even when the clause structure inside a command is very deep, the *whole* depth of the clause structure is recursively created when the parent command is created.
 The clause structure can not have circularities and is always a limited tree structure, so that the process of creating the whole clause structure can never hang or anything like that.

 Other active sub-commands (for instance command calls) behave differently.
 A command calls’ *private* data is not created until the command is actually run.

-Clauses being permanently created as long as the parent command is created even counts for clauses inside a command call.
-Right before a call is executed, its private contents are created, including the whole depth of its clauses.
-In theory the definition of the clause could be pointing to the clauses inside the command call’s definition.
-The private contents of the clause could be created only just before the clause is run.
-But this is not done.
-As soon as a clause in a command call is copied from the definition, the clause has no connection anymore to the clause in the definition.
-Therefore, it needs to define its own private contents.

-Note, that though everything of the clauses is created, parameters of an active clause are only *assigned* right before the clause is run.

-#### Diagram

 Just like other commands, that do not have a definition, a clause’s contents are created all the time, including its private contents.